pcraciunoiu/embrangler_pelican/content/posts/2012-12-30-belated-birthday-resolutions.md

 But my gut feeling is that I still don't get what I am most the passionate about.
 Kind of a carry-over.
 I guess understanding one's place in the world is not exactly a one-year kinda goal.

 I am re-concluding that the main reason I'm not doing well with this is that I'm not comitting much time to the web as a social medium.
-To mediate that, I'm setting a goal for further involvement in the coding world, and more blogging.
+To mediate that, I'm setting a goal for more involvement in the coding world, and more blogging.

 ### 2011.2 Take more risks